brajeshwar/brajeshwar.github.io/_posts/2011/2011-02-13-the-global-reach-of-social-media.md

----
-layout: post
-title: The global reach of Social Media
+# The global reach of Social Media
----

 For every requirement such as bonding with friends & sharing life's secrets, articulating strong opinions, analysis & evaluation of a trend, or learning while watching; there are a plethora of social media options to choose from for each of the things that form part of our intent.
 The year 2011, surely promises to augment this virtual brotherhood, i.e. this optimal representative of a globalizing world.